rderakhshan/VaR-and-Black-Scholes-model/README.md

-# Name: Python implementation of VaR and Call and Put option pricing
+# Python implementation of VaR and Black–Scholes model

 ## Overview
 This toolkit is a python implementation to claclulate VaR and call and put option price and performing a unit test